 - Each foot is made up of two toes which consists of a wide pad of flexible fibers and fats surrounded by a thick lathery cover.

-- Each toe has a nail which is actually a partially formed hoof.
+- Each toe has a nail which is a partially formed hoof.

-- Both toes spread when they keep it on the ground.
+- Both toes spread when they place it on the ground.

 - Such feet help camels to walk easily on the sand and protect them from sinking.